Sammi-Husky/sys-logger/README.md

 - Copy the contents of sdcard_out to the root of your SD card to install.

 - Edit `sd:/syslog/syslog.ini` with your PC's ip address and the port of your client.
+The included client port is 28280.

 - Included in the releases are header and implementation files for quickly getting your projects started.
 Simply copy them over and include the `logging.h` header file in your project.